cliosight/Docs/README.md

 1. Global filters should be applied first as they take precedence over the report filters.

-2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation amongst the reports.
+2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation.

-3. It can have its own css definition which will override the css of the individual reports, nested forms and reports within those embedded reports and embedded forms.
-Just like a form or a report, a dashboard can be shared using a URL in a similar format.
+3. It can have its own css definition which will override the css of the constituent and nested forms and reports.
+Just like the previous two types of widgets, a dashboard can be shared using a URL in a similar format.
 For instance,
 https://app.cliosight.com/app/dashboards/47/show?noNavbar=true

 Below is an example.
 [Cliosight Meetings](https://app.cliosight.com/app/dashboards/49/show?noNavbar=false)

-Click [here](https://github.com/cliosight/Docs/blob/main/meeting_dashboard_json.json) to view the JSON for this implementation.
+Click [here](https://github.com/cliosight/Docs/blob/main/meeting_dashboard_json.json) to view the JSON for this example.

 Detailed explanation for creating a dashboard is given in this video.

 ## JSON body of a Trigger <a name="trigger"></a>
 A trigger enables action on data and insights.
-Since we are mostly dealing with structured data, it means executing the basic CRUD operations on table rows based on events.
+Since we are dealing with structured data, it means executing the basic CRUD operations on table rows based on events.
 As explained later, when used along with background jobs, it provides processing capability to widgets making them self-sufficient cloud-hosted web applications.

 ```css
 {